-What Test Should I Use?
+Which Test Should I Use?

-One of the most frustrating parts of testing can be figuring out which test to use and how to access testing.
 Tests are deemed acceptable at the district superintendent’s discretion and so they can vary from district to district.
 Some of the more common tests that many districts accept are as follows:

-- Oral, Interview-Style tests: Peabody and Woodcock-Johnson
+- Oral tests: Peabody and Woodcock-Johnson

 Each of these tests has various features that will help you decide which is best for your family.
 Here are some things to consider: